NicmeisteR/Node-Essentials/README.md

 # Node-Essentials
-A node toolkit for doing api calls, writing to system etc.
+A node toolkit for doing async api calls, writing to file system, starting up express-js servers and more coming soon.

 ## Setup
 Run: